Loch Rannoch, Scotland, United Kingdom

 - Statistics / Weather / Helpful Links

 Looking for Loch Rannoch cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Nestled in the Perth and Kinross region of the Scottish Highlands, Loch Rannoch is a glacial freshwater lake often considered to be the most beautiful place in Scotland.
 Located near the center of Scotland, the lake is convenient to Scots and appealing to travelers from abroad.
 Loch Rannoch is a long, narrow lake, about 9 miles long west to east, with an average width of less than a mile.
 One site of interest on the lake itself is the crannog located at its western shallow end.
 Loch Rannoch’s crannog, a small artificial island made of wood and stone, is an ancient structure built hundreds of years ago.
 The crannog has a small decorative building on it, known as a folly.
 These structures are common in Ireland and Scotland, but seeing ruins of ancient buildings and remnants of history is fascinating nonetheless.